oludedavid/Time-Tracking-Tool/README.md

 # Time-Tracking-Tool

-A Backend Sketch for a time-tracking tool for freelancers.
+A Fullstack Web application for a time-tracking tool for freelancers.
+Authentication and Authorization was implemented using the jwt token and RBAC.

 Overview
 This tool is designed for freelancers and project managers to efficiently manage project assignments, log working hours, and streamline approvals.
 It is built with robust role-based access control, flexible time tracking, and a detailed workflow to ensure transparency and accountability.

 Features